rdallman/reed.pizza/content/resume.md

   *  Sometimes I write: [medium]
   *  Occasionally I can be convinced to stand in front of people: [speakerdeck]
   *  Former co-organizer of [GoSF] and [RocksDB] meetups

+### Human Bits

+  * Can solve 3x3 Rubik's cube in 15s
+  * Can stand on my head for a minute
+  * Can send certain boulders on certain days
+  * Can do Sunday NYT crossword some weeks
+  * Can make a mean Aglio e Olio
+  * Can win fantasy baseball or football leagues
+  * Can travel to a 'stan and make it back alive
+  * Cannot figure out whether the top keeps spinning at the end of Inception

 [It scales]:https://www.iron.io/1m-msgsec-ironmqv3-hits-dos-commas/
 [B-E-T]:https://eng.auburn.edu/research/centers/twc/bet-program/index.html